Business

 Meet the candidates

-There are five Board Director positions open in the upcoming election.
+There are six Board Director positions open in this 2026 election.

 Four seats are available due to regular term renewals — one in each region.